The docs look very straight forward – I was sure I’d be up and running within minutes, or so I thought…

 (truncated after 10 entries)

 👉🏼 Update: After reading in about 800 PDF files, this approach worked in 99% of the cases.
-In 1% the column positions differed a little, what resulted in wrong cutoffs.
+In 1% the column positions differed a little, which resulted in wrong cutoffs.
 So instead I used good old regular expressions to extract the information:

-For the following files neither
+For a bunch of files neither

 pdftools could extract meaningful information: